UltrosBot/Ultros-contrib/Web/DEVELOPMENT.md

 ### Cross-site request forgery protection (XSRF)

-A fairly common attack vector nowadays is to inject some Javascript into a web page to forge requests to a website.
-This results in the attacker effectively being able to use the victim's session to fetch arbitrary routes on a web application - which can be quite nasty.
+A fairly common attack vector nowadays is cross-site request forgery - For example, tricking a user into clicking a link that submits a form on a target site, making the attacker admin, or..
+Embedding a form into a page controlled by the attacker that gets submitted on page load.

-To combat this, we've added some easy tools to enable XSRF protection for any forms in your templates.
+To help combat this, we've added some easy tools to enable XSRF protection for any forms in your templates.
+It works by adding a required value to a form that the attacker is unable to guess.

 1. Use the `@check_xsrf` decorator with your `post()` and `put()` functions
 2. Within the declaration of your form in the page template, insert `${xsrf()}`